project-sunbird/project-sunbird.github.io/pages/developer-docs/how-to-guide/How_to_ upload_existing_content_using _sunbird (1).md

 </table>

-content object with below mandatory metadata fields should be created: before uploading the content:
+A content object with below mandatory metadata fields should be created: before uploading the content:

 - ContentType